TLeafWolf/GameProject2/README.md

 Create a main character with animations and proper collider setup.

-Map input controls to movement using Godot's Input System.
+Map input controls to movement using Godot's Input System.(done)

 Ensure smooth interaction between the main character and the game world.